Pats' defense pulling out all the stops

 “The grind kind of stayed the same and now it’s just starting to show now.”

 Dugger has been a prime part of the Patriots’ package in nickel coverage with Jalen Mills and J.C.
-Jackson at the cornerbacks.
+Jackson as the cornerbacks.

 New England ranks third defensively in the AFC and eighth overall in the NFL.
 The Patriots rank No. 8 in the NFL in pass defense, allowing an average of 220 yards per game.